-FIXED RATE LOANS
+PWLB AND NLF FIXED RATE LOANS

-Fixed rate loans are repayable by one of three methods:
+PWLB and NLF Fixed rate loans are repayable by one of three methods:

-(i) Maturity: half-yearly payments of interest only, with a single repayment of principal at the end of the term.

-(ii) EIP (Equal Instalments of Principal): equal half-yearly instalments of principal together with interest on the balance putstanding at the time.

-(iii) Annuity or ER (For Repayments): fixed half-yearly payments to include principal and interest.
+- (i) Maturity: half-yearly payments of interest only, with a single repayment of principal at the end of the term. - (ii) EIP (Equal Instalments of Principal): equal half-yearly instalments of principal together with interest on the balance outstanding at the time. - (iii) Annuity or ER (Equal Repayments): fixed half-yearly payments to include principal and interest.

-Repayments an alf-yearly intervals, with an initial broken period as necessary.
+Repayments are at half-yearly intervals, with an initial broken period as necessary.